 Create a consistent brand presence across all of these sites.
 The more you put your business out there, the more likely people will be to come across it.

-Remember that these are your business profiles created for digital marketing.
+Remember that these are your business profiles created for digital marketing and online reputation management for RV Park owners.
 Everything you post, say, or support (indirectly or directly) is a reflection of your business.
 Stay away from attaching your business to any hot-button topics and always be courteous and respectful when you engage with others.

 #2.
 Monitor Your Profiles